Introduction

 - Move this below the regression output and resize it to fit half the width of the screen.

-- Making sure you still have the prediction-accuracy table selected, click on object inspector > Inputs > FILTERS AND WEIGHTS > Filter(s) and set it to Training sample, which causes the calculation only to be based on the training sample.
+- Making sure you still have the prediction-accuracy table selected, click on object inspector > Data > Filters & Weight > Filter(s) and set it to Training sample, which shows the accuracy of the predictions for the training sample (i.e., the in-sample accuracy).

-- From the toolbar, click Duplicate, and drag the new copy of the table to the right, and change the filter to Validation sample.
+- Drag the new copy of the table to the right, and change the filter to Validation sample.
 This new table shows the predictive accuracy based on the validation sample (i.e., the out-of-sample prediction accuracy).
 The result should be similar to the first prediction-accuracy table.

 -